SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 >
 >13.a.1 Amounts provided and mobilized in United States dollars per year in relation to the continued existing collective mobilization goal of the $100 billion commitment through to 2025

+This target is considered to cover research about
+ - education about "climate change mitigation;.."
+ - awareness raising about "climate change mitigation,.."
+ - technical knowledge transfer  to "climate change mitigation;.."
+ - international aid to "climate change mitigation;.."

+"climate change mitigation;.." covers as before
+- climate mitigation as general topic
+- adaptation to indicators of climate change (indicators of climate change = earlyy warning)(MISSING)
+- reduction of greenhouse gases as a fixed class and six main greenhouse gases (MISSING)

-Re target 13.3 - Interpretatation of what should be considered as contributing to "human and institutional capacity" is challenging - according to the UNDG definition, it concerns anything that would increase the ability of people and institutions to successfully manage climate change mitigation, adaption, impact reduction and early warning.
+Interpretatation of what should be considered as contributing to "human and institutional capacity" is challenging - according to the UNDG definition, it concerns anything that would increase the ability of people and institutions to successfully manage climate change mitigation, adaption, impact reduction and early warning.
 Here consider we that all research on these topics would contribute, and therefore they do not have to be combined with the concept of capacity.

 This query consists of 1 phrase.